openfaas/openfaas.github.io/_posts/2019-03-30-openfaas-cloud-gitlab.md

 faas-cli new --lang node10-express timezone-shift --prefix=dockerhub_username
 ```

-Now let's create a quick function to shift timezones for meetings:
+Now let's create a quick function to shift timezones for meetings.

+We'll install an `npm` module so you'll need to have Node.js installed on your local machine, or run this command in a container and grab the resulting `package.json` file.

 ```
 cd timezone-shift